-receive public participation opportunities without re-gard to race, color, national origin, sex, age, disabili-ty or economic status.
+compliance with the nondiscrimination require-ments of civil rights sta-tutes, executive orders, regulations, and policies ap-plicable to the programs and activities it adminis-ters.
+Accordingly, WATS is dedicated to ensuring that program beneficiaries receive public paticipation receive public participation opportunities without re-gard to race, color, national origin, sex, age, disabili-ty or economic status.
 The meeting is accessible to persons with disabilities WATS will provide auxili-ary services for individuals with language speech with language, speech, sight or hearing impedi-ments provided the re-quest for assistance is made seven days prior to the meeting.
 WATS will attempt to satisfy other re-quests, as it is able.
 Please make your request Please make your request for auxiliary services to Scott R Williams, Lycom-ing County Department of Planning and Community Development, 48 West Third Street, Williamsport, PA 17701, telephone number (570) 320-2138; fax number (570) 320-2135; email address: swilliams@lyco.org.
-If you believe you have been denied participation oppor-tunities, or otherwise tunities, or otherwise discriminated against in cliscriminated against in relation to the programs or activities administered by WATS, you may file a complaint using the pro-cedures provided in our complaint process docu-ment or by contacting Scott R Williams at Lycoming County Depart-ment of Planning and Community Development. ment of Planning and Community Development, 48 West Third Street, Wil-liamsport, PA 17701, tele-phone number (570) 320-2138; fax number (570) 320-2135; email ad-decer: culliams (blueo or dress: swilliams@lyco.org.
+If you believe you have been denied participation oppor-tunities, or otherwise tunities, or otherwise discriminated against in discriminated against in relation to the programs or activities administered by WATS, you may file a complaint using the pro-cedures provided in our complaint process docu-ment or by contacting Scott R Williams at Lycoming County Depart-ment of Planning and Community Development.
+Community Development, 48 West Third Street, Wil-liamsport, PA 17701, tele-phone number (570) 320-2138; fax number (570) 320-2135; email address: swilliams@lyco.org.
+PENNSYLVANIA

-PENNSYLVANIA PUBLIC UTILITY COMMISSION NOTICE TO BE PUBLISHED
+PUBLIC UTILITY COMMISSION NOTICE TO BE PUBLISHED